toneja/GPM_phenotyping_scripts/README.md

 - add additional plate maps
 - tighten up ROI comparisons, don't rely only on area, perimeter, and roundness changes
 - add docstrings and better code comments
-- use py2exe or similar method to allow drag-and-drop analysis of results
 - merge scripts and ImageJ macros into single repository
 - handle possible exceptions